-Tonquin Valley Hiking Guide
+Tonquin Valley Hiking Guide for 2019

 The Tonquin Valley is home to some of the most stunning scenery in all of south-west Canada.
 Encompassing the dramatic Ramparts mountain range, the gorgeous Amethyst Lakes, and the jaw-dropping Eremite Valley this is one of the most unmissable backcountry hikes in the Canadian Rockies.

 The majority of the area can be covered in around 2 to 4 days.
 Allowing more time will give you the opportunity to explore the area in greater detail, perhaps undertaking side trips into the Eremite Valley or to Moat Lake.
 Although relatively popular, this area is much quieter than many other multi-day hikes in the Canadian Rockies.
 So, it is a great option if you want to escape the bigger crowds or if you are struggling to get a reservation on some of the other busier hikes in the area, such as the Skyline Trail or Berg Lake.

 Beautiful lakes, dramatic mountains, and stunning alpine valleys

 Less tourists compared with other well known hikes in the Canadian Rockies

 The best campsites can get booked up early

 Not a full circuit - requires car shuffle, hitchhiking, or out-and-back hiking

 Lots of mud, especially in early summer and/or after rain